centreon/centreon-documentation/versioned_docs/version-23.10/administration/parameters/ldap.txt

 | TLS          | Indicates if the TLS protocol is used for the connection to the server |

-- **Bind user** and **Bind password**: define the user name and the password for logging to the LDAP server
+- **Bind user** and **Bind password**: define the user name and the password for logging on to the LDAP server
-- **Protocol version**: indicates the version of the protocol using to login
+- **Protocol version**: indicates the version of the protocol used to log in
 - **Template**: can be used to pre-configure the search filters for users on the LDAP directory.
-These filters serve to propose, by default, a search on the MS Active Directory, Okta or of Posix type directories.
+These filters are used to propose, by default, a search of the MS Active Directory, Okta, or Posix -type directories.

 > Before any import, check the default settings proposed.
 If you have not selected
 > a Model, you will need to define the search filters manually by filling in the